asmi1711/Bot-Detection-on-X/README.md

-# Bot Detection on X
+# 🤖 Twitter Bot Detection using Machine Learning & Deep Learning
 Comparitive study on bot detection on twitter/X using Traditional, Ensemble and Deep Learning Models
-# 🤖 Twitter Bot Detection using Machine Learning & Deep Learning

 This project focuses on detecting bot accounts on Twitter using a balanced dataset and multiple classification models.
 It combines both traditional **machine learning algorithms** (Random Forest, XGBoost, Logistic Regression, K-Nearest Neighbors) and **deep learning models** (CNN, LSTM) to achieve high accuracy and reliable classification.